 Once the request is created, you can:

-- Adjust the (start and end dates, workload).
+Adjust the allocation (start and end dates, workload).

-- Assign the request to a for clearer delivery context.
+Assign the request to a task for clearer delivery context.

-- Associate the request with an for better reporting and filtering.
+Associate the request with an organization for better reporting and filtering.

 All changes are saved within the request for easy collaboration and tracking.